dingjamesj/dingjamesj/README.md

 Hi, I am James Ding.

-- I was born in Scarborough, Toronto, and I grew up in northeastern Ohio.
-- I am at the University of Waterloo for Honors Computer Engineering.
+- I am at the University of Waterloo for Computer Engineering.
+- I am originally from northeastern Ohio, and Scarborough (Toronto) before that.
+- You can find most of my projects here.

 Have a good day.